 Solo Travel Planning: How to Get There

-How To Select A Flight
+How To Select a Flight

 Everyone has their favorite OTA site (Online Travel Agent) for booking flights.
 I use Skyscanner and Flightnetwork.
 Here's my optimal booking process.